 I've just noticed Google has a different format for grouping a set of links under one result - when searching for Edge Hill University for example.
 They've been doing this kind of thing for a while but not in the two column format and I don't know what Google calls this format so can't search … Continue reading New Google quick links format?

 Yesterday Sam and I went to a talk organised by MERIT and presented by Jan Klin titled "Advanced Search Engine Marketing - A Fast Track Approach to the Google Top Spot".
 Now, I'd admit that I've always considered SEO a bit of a dark art and people specialising in it had something of the Derek … Continue reading Can you find what you’re looking for?

 If you thought that the <marquee> tag was... well... a bit 1995 then you'd be right, but that was the first thing that I noticed on the all new Technorati homepage.
 If you've not come across Technorati before, it's basically a search engine for blogs.
 Unlike most search engines such as Google it has very … Continue reading Technorati Revamped

 Google announced yesterday that they'll be launching "universal search" where results from video, images, books, maps and so on will be blended into web search results.
-This has been around for a little while in the form of the "onebox" - a few image results or products shown at the top of the page – but in the future these results will be right in the main listings.
+This has been around for a little while in the form of the "onebox" - a few image results or products shown at the top of the page - … Continue reading Google universal search

 I think it's fair to say that the analysis of web traffic is a somewhat neglected aspect of our service.
 Whilst we endeavour to use web stats to inform decisions regarding the usability and information for our website I certainly feel we could/should do a lot more with the information.
 The difficulty has always been … Continue reading Analysis on the doorstep!